Commercial

 Standardization is Your Friend

-Profit in multi-family comes from speed through repetition.
-Push for standardized fixtures and materials across as many units as possible.
-The fewer variations your crew has to handle, the faster they will work and the fewer mistakes they will make.
+Profit in multi-family comes from repetition.
+Push for the same fixtures, cabinets, flooring, and paint across every unit you can.
+The fewer variations your crew sees, the faster they work and the fewer mistakes they make.
+Use the project's volume to negotiate better supplier pricing on that standardized list.

 Stop guessing on your next bid